 Leavenworth’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Leavenworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Leavenworth doesn't have a public transportation system that people use for their commute.

-The citizens of Leavenworth have a very low rate of college education: just 8.33% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Leavenworth has a very low overall level of education: only 8.33% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Leavenworth in 2022 was $36,262, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $145,048 for a family of four.
 However, Leavenworth contains both very wealthy and poor people as well.